Air Conditioner Repair Checklist

 If your thermostat isn’t signaling your AC to work, it won’t turn on.

 The first point is ensuring it’s on “cool” and not “heat.”
 Otherwise your air conditioner will probably not turn on.
-Or you might have warm air moving from vents since the furnace is on instead.
+You might also have warm air moving from vents since the furnace is on instead.

 If you’re using a digital thermostat: